acarlyle/acarlyle.github.io/_posts/2017-04-27-davies-jump.md

 Writing a game for the GBA is no walk in the park.
 Not only is it lacking an operating system, but it has comparably low specs to the smartphones of today.

-If I had to do this project again, I wouldn't do anything differently, because it's awesome.
+If I had to do this project again, I would want to do more with it.
+I loved working on it, and I'd want to take it to the next level.
+It was difficult to put together, and I feel like a full-sized GBA game would be  quite the challenge.